Home » Teaching & Learning » D-Project

 In our constant drive for reinvention, we asked ourselves the necessary questions and found answers that were the key to the development of D-Project and that explain the motivations of our youngsters:

-• A degree of choice in what they study and how they direct elements of their learning is important: “student voice”.
+- They want to be able to choose A degree of choice in what they study and how they direct elements of their learning is important: “student voice”.

-• That the subject they choose links to the needs of the community: “authenticity of learning”.
+- They need to learn about what really matters to them That the subject they choose links to the needs of the community: “authenticity of learning”.

-• They want to be able to work with their peers
+- They want to be able to work with their peers Motivated by active teaching and collaborative learning.

-• Students are challenged to explore beyond their limits, but feel safe and confident that they have the right tools and guidance.
+- They need a sense of achievable challenge Students are challenged to explore beyond their limits, but feel safe and confident that they have the right tools and guidance.

-• They want to be able to use what they have learned, for example, creating a product.
+- They need to make what they have learned tangible They want to be able to use what they have learned, for example, creating a product.

-• They want to be able to present their results to a meaningful audience.
+- They want to be able to present their results to a meaningful audience.
+Recognition and validation by others, ideally adults, is important to them.

 D-Project keys and benefits